magento/devdocs/guides/v2.1/cloud/live/sens-data-over.md

 </div>

 ### Managing the configuration {#cloud-confman-over}
-We <!-- help you protect sensitive settings and  -->make it easy to Example of managing system-specific settings as follows:
+We <!-- help you protect sensitive settings and  -->make it easy to manage system-specific settings as follows:

 <!-- *	A new method to manage sensitive settings (such as {% glossarytooltip 5b963536-8f03-45c4-963b-688021f4eea7 %}payment gateway{% endglossarytooltip %} passwords).
  -->